 Unfortunately not.
 I am qualified up to NVQ level 3 in hairdressing however I never enjoyed doing bridal or editorial hair so did not pursue it.
 I am a relentless perfectionist with my work and I know some excellent Bridal and session stylists so would much prefer to be strong at makeup and work alongside a team with a different skill set to me.
 From a time point of view doing wedding hair as well as makeup isnt viable when you have a large party to get ready.

 What Products do you use? -

 After trialing and testing (and spending lots of money) on products over the years, my kit consists of what I consider to be the best products on the market.
-I am the first to admit I am a bit of a makeup elitist so the majority of my kit consists of Charlotte Tilbury, MAC, Bobbi Brown, New CID cosmetics and TEMPTU Pro for my Airbrush makeup work.
+I am the first to admit I am a bit of a makeup elitist so the majority of my kit consists of Charlotte Tilbury, MAC, Bobbi Brown, and Tarte.

 What areas do you cover? -